The Terrible Curse of Griffith Park

 The Crushed Picnic Table

-Although the story has been dismissed as a hoax, there’s also a legend that Griffith Park has a haunted Picnic Table.
-The story goes that on Halloween 1976, 22 year old musician Rand Garrett and 20 year old aspiring actress Nancy Jeanson were making love upon a picnic table off of Mt Hollywood Drive when a tree suddenly fell over ontop of them, crushing them and killing them.
-There remains were cremated and the ashes spread over the area where they died.
+Although the story has been dismissed as a hoax, there's also a legend that Griffith Park has a haunted Picnic Table.
+The story goes that on Halloween 1976, 22 year old musician Rand Garrett and 20 year old aspiring actress Nancy Jeanson were making love upon a picnic table off of Mt Hollywood Drive when a tree suddenly fell over on top of them, crushing them and killing them.
+Their remains were cremated and the ashes spread over the area where they died.
 Now, often on the anniversary of their deaths, their ghosts can be seen wandering the area around the picnic table.

 But the urban legend doesn't end there, and continues with a series of misfortunes that occurred to the tree trimming crew that showed up to clear the tree that crushed the young couple.
 The first worker, Morris Carl, sent to cut and clear the tree suffered from cold spells, heard strange moaning and crying sounds, and saw the fallen tree violently shake.
 When he ran back to his truck, the words "Next time you die" were written in reverse on the fogged up windshield, letter by letter before him.
 His supervisor, Dennis Higgs, later went to clear the tree, and was found dead the next morning by a jogger.
 The jogger discovered a chain saw lying next to the dead Higgs, the blade bend in a U shape.
 The coroner listed the cause of death for Higgs as a heart attack.
 His hands were injured and some of his finger nails were broken, and it looked like he had been dragged by something fifteen feet towards the damaged picnic table.